Reserve Officers' Training Corps (Philippines): Republic Act 9163

 Republic Act 9163, otherwise known as the "National Service Training Program (NSTP) Act of 2001", was Congress' answer to the clamor for change in the ROTC program.
 It was promulgated by the 12th Congress of the Philippines on January 23, 2002.
 Under the NSTP Program, both male and female college students of any baccalaureate degree course or technical vocational course in public or private educational institutions are obliged to undergo one of three program components, one of which is ROTC, for an academic period of two semesters.
 However, ROTC as a pre-requisite for graduation was rescinded.

 Impact on Philippine society

-The ROTC program of the Philippines was for many decades a compelling aspect affecting the lives of male youths whom many despises it and even question it as to its relevance in pursuing a college education.
-It was also a significant contributor to the corruption and abuses within the ranks of the subject as expose by Mark Welson Chua before being murdered by his fellow ROTC Officers.
-But unbeknownst to the public, the ROTC program has undergone numerous unacknowledged name changes, like in the 1960s through the mid-1970s it was called "Philippine Military Training" or PMT, and then from the late 1970s up to the early 1990s it was called "Citizen Military Training" or CMT, also advance training did not begin until the mid-1970s when cadets who desired to be cadet officers underwent what was called "Cadet Officers Candidate Course" or COCC.
+The ROTC program of the Philippines was for many decades a compelling aspect affecting the lives of male youths, especially those who went in pursuit of college education.
+It was also a significant contributor to the officer corps of the Armed Forces of the Philippines (AFP).